live-keys/livekeys/doc/pages/plugin-live.md

 {qmlProperty:array options}

 Configuration options to parse received arguments.
 There are two types of options.
 Value types and flag types.
-Flags are simply checked to see whether they have been set within Live CV.
+Flags are simply checked to see whether they have been set within Livekeys.

 ```qml
 Main{